andan67/wormnav/docs/index.md

-WormNav
+WormNav User Guide
 ===================================

-## User Guide

-This project provides a simple 'worm' navigation feature for selected Garmin devices.
-It consists of two apps:
+# Introduction
+WormNav is a ConnectIQ app for a number of Garmin wearables that provides a simple 'worm' navigation feature where the course to be followed is shown as simple line ('worm') on the screen along with the current position.
+This type of navigation should be good enough for many scenarios to safely follow the course in an unknown terrain.

-- An Android companion app to manage GPX tracks and routes and send them to the Garmin device via bluetooth.
+The course data is created by an Android companion app and tranmitted via Bluetooth to the Garmin wearable.

-- The ConnectIQ app for the Garmin device to navigate along the track and run activities.
+WormNav is mainly targeted at those Garmin wearable that to not have a built-in course feature (like the Forerunner 235).

 ### Installation and basic set-up
 - Pre-requisiste: Installation of [Garmin Connect™ app](https://play.google.com/store/apps/details?id=com.garmin.android.apps.connectmobile) from Google Play Store